utah-cs4470-sp23/class/assignment4/README.md

 assembly code must be correct as described above---it must pass NASM, the linker, and run cleanly, producing the expected output.

-To help you in this task, we are providing the `test-assembly.pl` script.
-It runs your compiler on a set of tests (in `tests/assembly/*.jpl`) ordered by difficulty; for each test it runs your compiler and compares the generated assembly code to code produced by our compiler (in `tests/assembly/*.s`).
-While you are not required to match this assembly exactly, it'll be easiest for you if you do.
-Comparing your generated assembly to the recommended assembly is likely the fastest way for you to find issues in your compiler.
-The tests are ordered by difficulty, and we recommend not moving on to a later test until every earlier test is done; to that end the test script will stop on the first failure.

-After you have assembly generation working, run `test-codegen.pl`.
-This script runs your compiler, assembles the resulting assembly, links it, and runs it.
-This script will use a larger set of tests than `test-assembly.pl`, so it's possible to fail this script after passing that one, but that should be unlikely.
-We strongly recommend not trying this until the previous test works: running malformed assembly is dangerous in a way looking at it isn't, and comparing diffs of the assembly code is way easier than using a debugger to step through a bad executable.
+To help you in this task, we are providing a number of test inputs as well as suggested assembly output and also what should be output when the generated code runs.
+These can all be found in the `tests` subdirectory.
+The tests are approximately ordered by difficulty, so we suggest going through them in numerical order, getting each one to work before moving on to the next one.
+Comparing your generated assembly to the recommended assembly is likely the fastest way for you to find issues in your compiler, but you are not required to match it exactly (since this could be difficult if your flattened code looks different from ours).
+We strongly recommend trying to get the assembly right *before* running it: running malformed assembly is dangerous in a way looking at it isn't, and comparing diffs of the assembly code is way easier than using a debugger to step through a bad executable.

-As always, even if the tests pass on your computer, or some other computer, it does not count unless those tests also pass on a CADE Linux machine.
-Since this is a hard requirement, please test it out well before the due date so you have time to resolve any problems that may come up.
+Please make sure your compiler works on CADE machines.
+As usual, this is a hard requirement, so test it out early so you have time to fix issues that may come up.
 On CADE, you will want to use the `elf64` format for NASM.